 The goal of the "One for All, All for One" project is to interrogate factors affecting vaccine hesitancy.
-While focusing on individual protection by vaccines have worked well, it is highly likely that emphasising the benefits of herd immunity would work equally well, if not better, in collectivist communities.
+While focusing on vaccine-elicited individual protection has worked well, it is highly likely that emphasizing the benefits of herd immunity would work equally well, if not better, in collectivist communities.
 Thus, the project is intended to specifically answer the question "How does community engagement on the topic of herd immunity influence public attitude to immunisation?"
 To accomplish this goal, the following efforts will be employed:

 1) Provide accessible information on herd immunity in creative formats to local communities and a global audience.

 2) Empower key decision makers to make informed decisions on immunisation and engage with current and future research.

 3) Enable researchers to do evidence-based, inventive outreach efforts on vaccines.